NinoFVal/HTML-CSS-Project/README.md

 ### Compatibility Testing

-- Compatibilty was tested using responsive design mode on Mozilla Firefox, across devices such as iPhone5/SE, iPhone 12/13 Pro Max, Samsung s20 Ultra, iPad Pro, Google Nexus 10 and Laptop with HiDPI screen.
+- Compatibility was tested using responsive design mode on Mozilla Firefox, across devices such as iPhone5/SE, iPhone 12/13 Pro Max, Samsung s20 Ultra, iPad Pro, Google Nexus 10 and Laptop with Hi DPI screen.

 - Physically, I tested the site on a Huawei Redmi 12 Pro+, an Acer Swift 3 Laptop with a 15in Screen and a Larger 25in Asus Monitor

-- Testing was also carried out by friends and family with positve feedback and constructive critisism.
+- Testing was also carried out by friends and family with positive feedback and constructive criticism.

 ### Performance Testing

-- Performace was tested using Lighthouse extension for Mozilla Firefox.
+- Performane was tested using Lighthouse extension for Mozilla Firefox.

 ![Lighthouse report](https://github.com/NinoFVal/HTML-CSS-Project/blob/main/media/lighthouse%20report.jpg)

 ### Validator Testing

 - Every HTML page was put through the W3C validator.
-Errors that occured were corrected.
+Errors that occurred were corrected.
 - HTML
   - [W3C validator] <https://validator.w3.org/>
   ![HTML Validator results](https://github.com/NinoFVal/HTML-CSS-Project/blob/main/media/html%20validator.png)